Feeling particular about Puglia?

 Volare is Italy’s most iconic pop song.
 Andrea, our charming guide, was proud to point out that this much-loved work was written by Domenico Modugno after visiting the beautiful seaside town of Polignano a Mare.
 He also ate at Grotto Palazzese – or the ‘summer cave’: a restaurant dug out of the cliffs themselves.
 It was built in the 1700s by a local lord who wanted to outdo his peers.
 Enough said.
 Elsewhere in the town, you’ll find a dilapidated (and charming) Roman road that leads to the dunes.
 Traditional fishing boats bob on the waves.
 In summer, the water is joyously warm.

 Lecce, with its stately Baroque architecture, features a stunning central square: Piazza Sant’Oronzo.
-Our guide knows it like the back of their hand: from the Roman amphitheatre nuzzled against the Chiesa di Santa Croce to the bell tower of the Bishop’s Palace which casts deep shadows across them.
+Our guide knows it like the back of their hand: from the Roman amphitheater nuzzled against the Chiesa di Santa Croce to the bell tower of the Bishop’s Palace which casts deep shadows across them.
 Our guides will tell you the town’s secret history – as well as introducing you to the region’s best pusher of cucina povera: the rustic, traditional style of cooking common to the region.
 This is where you’ll learn your orecchiette from your penne.
 We can even arrange hands-on cooking classes.

 With a dual coastline along the Adriatic and Ionian seas, Puglia has some of the best and most varied beaches and resorts in the whole of Italy.
 There’s Gallipoli, whose curving beach is almost an extension of the pretty town itself.
 Or there’s Peschici, a commune whose historic houses are built across beautiful limestone bluffs – a guardian arm that protects these warm, fluorescent waters.
 Or else you can cycle to the sandy folds of Torre Canne beach, backed by ancient groves of olive and wine red earth.